Blue0Tech/GPCE/README.md

 ## compress

-Compresses a directory into an archive.
+Compresses a directory into a zip archive.

 ### syntax